CrystalNet-Tech/machinelearning-for-delphi-samples/samples/Delphi/getting-started/AnomalyDetection_PhoneCalls/README.md

----
-page_type: sample
-name: "Detect anomalies in phone call volumes using ML.NET"
-description: "Use ML.NET's time series anomaly detection algorithms to detect anomalies in phone call volumes"
-urlFragment: "mlnet-time-series-anomaly-detection"
-languages:
-- csharp
-products:
-- dotnet
-- mlnet
----

 # Anomaly Detection of Numbers of Phone Calls

-In this sample, you'll see how to use [ML.NET](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet) to detect **anomalies** in a series of number of calls data.
+In this sample, you'll see how to use [ML.Net for Delphi](https://crystalnet-tech.com/Products/mldotNetDelphi/Default) to detect **anomalies** in a series of number of calls data.
 In the world of machine learning, this type of task is called TimeSeries Anomaly Detection.

 ## Problem